pyxem/kikuchipy/doc/pattern_processing.rst

-Then, to multiply the FFT of each pattern with this transfer function, and subsequently computing the inverse FFT (IFFT), we use :meth:`~kikuchipy.signals.ebsd.EBSD.fft_filter`, and remember to shift the zero-frequency components to the centre of the FFT:
+Then, to multiply the FFT of each pattern with this transfer function, and subsequently computing the inverse FFT (IFFT), we use :meth:`~kikuchipy.signals.EBSD.fft_filter`, and remember to shift the zero-frequency components to the centre of the FFT:

 .. code-block::